Indiana vesiculovirus

-Indiana vesiculovirus, formerly Vesicular stomatitis Indiana virus (VSIV or VSV) is a virus in the family Rhabdoviridae; the well-known Rabies lyssavirus belongs to the same family.
+Vesiculovirus indiana, formerly Vesicular stomatitis Indiana virus (VSIV or VSV) is a virus in the family Rhabdoviridae; the well-known Rabies lyssavirus belongs to the same family.
 VSIV is often transmitted by insect vector, and can infect cattle, horses and pigs.
 It has particular importance to farmers in certain regions of the world where it infects cattle.
 This is because its clinical presentation is identical to the very important foot and mouth disease virus.

 The virus is zoonotic and leads to a flu-like illness in infected humans.

 It is also a common laboratory virus used to study the properties of viruses in the family Rhabdoviridae, as well as to study viral evolution.